widefly/wsl-dev-notes/doc/windows/wsl.md

   -  Run the app, e.g. `Ubuntu 22.04.2 LTS`
   -  Run the command prompt, then run `wsl`.
 This runs the default Linux.
      To run a specific Linux, `wsl -d xxxx` where xxxx is Linux distribution name.
   -  Access via ssh.
 Recommended to use `Putty` to connect to Ubuntu openssh server.
+Refer to [putty](./putty.md)
 - To set a Linux distribution as the default WSL Linux, run `wsl --set-default xxxx` where xxxx is the Linux distribution name.

 ## Copy files between Windows host and Linux